Madame Louise-Elisabeth, Duchess of Parma - The Earth: Description

 The painting portrays the princess (Note: Technically, the daughters of French kings during the Ancien Régime were never princesses; they held the title of Fille de France (Daughter of France) and the style Mesdame (Madame).
-In the case of Louise Elisabeth, being the eldest daughter of the French monarch, she bore the traditional title of Madame Royale (Madame Royal), reserved for the king’s eldest daughters.)
+In the case of Louise Elisabeth, being the eldest daughter of the French monarch, she bore the traditional title of Madame Royale, reserved for the king’s eldest daughters.)
 Louise-Élisabeth of France in a classical pose, alluding to her dominion over the Earth.
 She is adorned with a flowing white dress and a draped golden fabric, with her hair decorated with flowers.
 Her left hand rests on a terrestrial globe, symbolizing the Earth, while her right hand holds a cornucopia filled with fruits and coins, representing abundance and prosperity.
 The background features a pastoral scene with a figure herding cattle, which may reinforce the princess's connection with the land and generosity.
 The sky, in shades of blue and clouds, may evoke the perception of nature as something in constant transformation.